-Galapagos Animals – 21 Famous Species in the Archipelago
+Animals of the Galapagos – 21 Famous Species in the Archipelago

 The most common and sought out Galapagos animals you can expect to find in the Archipelago

 The Galapagos Islands are amazing on many levels.
 The climate is remarkably comfortable for being so close to the equator.
 The islands themselves were formed by presently-active volcanoes that command respect and truly impress.
-The ocean and beaches are beautiful.
+The ocean and beaches, and the animals of the Galapagos are beautiful.

-Really, though, it’s animals that make the visit unforgettable.
+Really, though, it’s animals of the Galapagos that make the visit unforgettable.

 The Galapagos Islands are home to loads of endemic species.
 That means that they’re not found anywhere else in the world.
 Beyond that, these isolated islands have been carefully protected.
 The animals here are actually extremely comfortable around humans; they haven’t developed a fear of being hunted that animals in other areas have.